BangL/WolfHUD/.github/README.md

 ## Requirements

-To make this mod work you will need to install [Raid-SuperBLT](https://modworkshop.net/mod/49744).
+To make this mod work you will need to install [Raid-SuperBLT](https://modworkshop.net/mod/49744) and [WaypointsLib](https://modworkshop.net/mod/52686).

 ## Installation (Direct Download)